Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

     }';

-Map values are indexed by Key value so:
+Maps are indexed associating values to their keys:

 .. code-block:: sql